snollap-lab/Thesis-R-Code/README.md

 ## Data

 The analyses use data from the **Adolescent Brain Cognitive Development (ABCD) Study**.
 Raw and processed participant-level data are not included in this repository.

+## AI Declaration
+ChatGPT and ClaudeAI were used to assist with the development and troubleshooting of R code in this repository.
+All code was reviewed, tested, and adapted by the author, who retains responsibility for the accuracy and reproducibility of the analyses.

 ---